The 1960s was a remarkable time for music.

 The British invasion brought to the United States enduring bands like The Beatles, The Animals, The Rolling Stones, and The Who.

-Then the California sound emerged with The Beach Boys, The Doors, Janis Joplin, and a host of other bands.
+Then the California sound emerged with The Beach Boys.
+You also had The Doors, Janis Joplin, and a host of other bands breaking new ground.

-Other artists emerged quickly, namely, Cream (Eric Clapton), Led Zeppelin, and the inimitable Jimi Hendrix.
+Other artists quickly emerged.
+The Yardbirds, Cream, Led Zeppelin, and the inimitable Jimi Hendrix.

-Then you had Bob Dylan who inspired many of these artists and vice versa.
+You also had Bob Dylan and Joni Mitchell who inspired many of these aforementioned artists and vice versa.

-What’s incredible to me about this time period is that virtually all of the above named musicians met each other, hung out together from time to time, listened to one another with adoration, and respected each other.
+What’s incredible to me about this time period is that virtually all of the musicians I named met each other, hung out together when they could, and listened to one another with adoration and respect.
+(Photos of some of them together in casual settings still exist).

 They would also play informally with one another at certain times.
-And even more encouraging, they inspired one another.
+And even more encouraging, they inspired each other.

-I’ve watched so many interviews with so many of these artists and marveled at how each of them would praise the others.
-Not just from afar, but because they took the time to get to know one another.
+I’ve watched numerous interviews with many of these artists and marveled at how each of them would praise the others.
+Not just from afar, but because they took the time to get to know one another and watch each other perform.

 One was awe.
 How incredible it was that these musicians, all playing for different bands and all enormously talented in their own right, respected each other and spoke well of each other in public.

-Sure, I’m sure some struggled with hidden jealousy from time to time, but these artists paid attention to what their peers were doing.
-They gleaned from each other and they had a great deal of class to speak well of each other.
+Sure, some probably struggled with hidden jealousy from time to time, but these artists paid attention to what their peers were doing.
+They gleaned from each other and they had a great deal of class to speak well of one another.

-George Harrison once asked why Led Zeppelin didn’t write “love ballads.”
-In response, Jimmy Page wrote “The Rain Song.”
+George Harrison once asked Led Zeppelin why they didn’t write “love ballads.”
+Jimmy Page wrote “The Rain Song” in response.

 Dylan moved to an electric sound in response to what the other musicians of the mid-60s were doing.